dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 ## Search LinkedIn URLs

-`linkedin_search_to_csv.py` queries Google through Serper.dev to find LinkedIn profile URLs and writes them to a CSV file.
-It requires the `SERPER_API_KEY` environment variable.
+`linkedin_search_to_csv.py` queries Google through Serper.dev to find LinkedIn profile URLs and extracts basic lead details from the search snippets.
+The results are written to a CSV file and require the `SERPER_API_KEY` environment variable.
-All LinkedIn URLs in the output are normalized to the `https://www.linkedin.com/in/<id>` format.
+All LinkedIn URLs in the output are normalized to the `https://www.linkedin.com/in/<id>` format and each row includes the parsed lead information.

 Example usage fetching 20 results: